Lisa Schulte Moore

 Lisa Schulte Moore is an American landscape ecologist.
 Schulte Moore is a professor of natural resource ecology and management at Iowa State University.
 In 2020 she received a $10 million USD grant to study anerobic digestion and its application to turning manure into usable energy.
-In 2021 she was named a MacArthur fellow.
+In 2021, she was named a MacArthur Fellow.

+Early life and education

+Schulte Moore grew up in Eau-Claire, WI and comes from a farming family, with both of her maternal grandparents growing up on dairy farms.
+Her family maintained a farm in the Eau-Claire area until the 1980s, when they lost the farm during the 1980s farm crisis.
+After graduating from Eau Claire North High School, Schulte Moore earned a bachelor's degree in biology at the University of Wisconsin-Eau Claire.
+She earned a master's degree in biology at the University of Minnesota Duluth, and a doctorate in forestry at the University of Wisconsin-Madison.

 Work

-Moore has worked with farmers to develop resilient and sustainable agricultural practices and systems that take into consideration climate change, water quality and loss of biodiversity.
+Schulte Moore has worked with farmers to develop resilient and sustainable agricultural practices and systems that take into consideration climate change, water quality and loss of biodiversity.

-Moore has written on various ecological topics, including the ecological effects of fire on landscapes; soil carbon storage, biodiversity improvement, the effects of wind and fire on forests, among others.
+Schulte Moore has written on various ecological topics, including the ecological effects of fire on landscapes; soil carbon storage, biodiversity improvement, the effects of wind and fire on forests, among others.